 New student orientation takes place the first week of the fall semester, and will continue through formal and informal means.
-All new students enrolling in the fall will be required to attend an Embark retreat.
-Embark affords new students the opportunity to get to know one another as well as the Student Life staff.
-During this retreat, students will have opportunity to compete as teams, recreate, eat together and worship together.
+All new students enrolling in the fall will be required to attend orientation.
+Orientation affords new students the opportunity to get to know one another as well as the Student Life staff.
+During this time, students will have opportunity to compete as teams, recreate, eat together and worship together.